This quality Teardrop Storm Glass, with its ever changing crystals, was historically used to forecast the weather.

-This special piece is hand-blown from glass in a stunning teardrop shape, and with its constantly evolving crystals, the Fitzroy’s Teardrop Storm Glass makes for an interesting and attractive room or desk ornament.
+This special piece is hand-blown from glass in a stunning teardrop shape, and with its constantly evolving crystals, it is a gorgeous decorative gift idea for the adult who has everything or someone who finds meteorology fascinating.

-How this storm glass works is not fully understood.
+How the storm glass works is still a mystery.
 It is based on the principle that temperature and pressure affect solubility, sometimes resulting in clear liquid; other times causing precipitants to form.

 This product is also available for purchase in store at Space Place.